owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ### Running at scale

-Before thinking further, let's define the notion of scale:
+Before thinking further, let's define  notion of scale:

 {{< blockquote author="Mark Burgess" source="Smart Spacetime (page 100)" >}}
 [_scale is_] a region of uniformity, or compatibility, a measure of compatible things, whether by distance, weight, size, color, etc.